reyharighy/cba-langchain-streamlit/manifests/README.md

   ...
   ```

-- Files are automatically synced with the **prompt manifests record** in PostgreSQL.
+- Files are automatically synced with the **manifests record** in PostgreSQL.

 ## Usage Notes